jewelry

 Vendome - 1944 - 1979

 Known to collectors for beautiful bead work Vendome’s parent company Coro started using this name for their higher end jewelry in 1944.
-Eventually in the 1950’s the Vendome brand had a full line of jewelry
+Eventually in the 1950s the Vendome brand had a full line of superb jewelry.

 Vogue - 1936 - 1973